 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-This annual report documents the performance of the Australian National Audit Office (ANAO) in the financial year ending on 30 June 2018.
-The report addresses all applicable obligations under the Public Governance, Performance and Accountability Act 2013 (PGPA Act); the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule); the Auditor-General Act 1997; the performance measures set out in the outcome and programs framework in the ANAO’s 2017–18 Portfolio Budget Statements (PBS) and the ANAO 2017–18 Corporate Plan and annual reporting requirements set out in other relevant legislation.
+This annual report documents the performance of the Australian National Audit Office (ANAO) in the financial year ended 30 June 2021.
+The report addresses all applicable obligations under the Public Governance, Performance and Accountability Act 2013; the Public Governance, Performance and Accountability Rule 2014; the Auditor-General Act 1997; the performance measures set out in the outcome and programs framework in the ANAO’s Portfolio Budget Statements 2020–21 and the ANAO Corporate Plan 2020–21; and annual reporting requirements set out in other relevant legislation.

-The ANAO Corporate Plan 2018–19 is the ANAO’s key strategic planning document.
-It guides our operating environment and sets out how we will deliver on our purpose.
-The corporate plan is complemented by the annual audit work program which reflects the ANAO’s audit strategy and deliverables for the coming year.
+The corporate plan is the ANAO’s primary planning document.
+Our strategic planning process allows us to continually improve practices and capabilities to demonstrate value in the delivery of services to the Parliament.
+The corporate plan is complemented by the annual audit work program, which reflects the ANAO’s audit strategy for the coming year.

 The ANAO corporate plan is the ANAO's primary planning document.
 It outlines our purpose; the dynamic environment in which we operate; our commitment to building capability; and the priorities, activities and performance measures by which we are held to account.
 This Quality Assurance Framework and Plan 2021–22 complements the corporate plan.
 It describes the ANAO Quality Assurance Framework and reflects the ANAO's quality assurance strategy and deliverables for the coming year.